phsiao/idxdo/README.md

-`k2t6wyfsu4pg062qh6tvm5zkb3qe6e7i59s592zrl4knu0vb7ykz0s18g5i5pv` is the IDX StreamID associated with account `0x6C1e268Fd076B5EaD3774F26D65f21A21D369179` using PKH method.
+`k2t6wyfsu4pg062qh6tvm5zkb3qe6e7i59s592zrl4knu0vb7ykz0s18g5i5pv` is the IDX StreamID associated with account `0x6C1e268Fd076B5EaD3774F26D65f21A21D369179` using the PKH method.
 To get the IDX StreamID of the account that you are interested in, replace the `--account` argument with the account that you are interested in.

-Different IDX streams can use differnet DID methods, for example, `3id` and `key` are two other DID methods that are supported and used by other dapps as identity in IDX. `idxdo` currently only support PKH method but can be extended to support other methods.
+Different IDX streams can use different DID methods, for example, `3id` and `key` are two other DID methods that are supported and used by other dapps as identity in IDX. `idxdo` currently only support PKH method but can be extended to support other methods.